-The Designated Safeguarding Lead (DSL) takes the lead responsibility for child protection, including support for other staff and information sharing with other agencies, developing policies and staff training.
+The Designated Safeguarding Lead (DSL) takes the lead responsibility for child protection, including support for other staff, supply staff, volunteers and board members and information sharing with other agencies, developing policies and staff training.
 Most settings have one DSL although it is good practice for settings to also have a Deputy DSL who will be trained to the same level as the DSL.
 Usually, the DSL is also the named person who responds to allegations made against members of staff.
+We have 3 deputy DSL's.